ehawkins0631/Mapping_Earthqueakes/README.md

 Project Overview

-The purpose of this project is to visually  the differences between the magnitudes of earthquakes all over the world for the last seven days, gaathering earthquake GeoJSON data from the USGS website, create and explore interactive maps of earthquakes around the world.
+The purpose of this project is to visually  the differences between the magnitudes of earthquakes all over the world, gathering earthquake GeoJSON data from the USGS website, create and explore interactive maps of earthquakes around the world.

 The earthquake data is represented on the maps in relation to the tectonic plates location on the earth, and according to each events magnitude.